AlanSilvaaa/os_alan_vinbu/README.md

 # os_alan_vinbu
-Repository that contains all the workshops done between Vibus and Alan as a team.
+Repository that contains all the workshops done between Vinbus and Alan as a team.

 ## Contents
 - unit_1: c and cpp